 Directions are given in American English.

 The author has licensed this page under a Creative Commons License.
 Some rights reserved.

-You can find even more baby patterns, including another pair of booties, in this free eBook from Crochet Me.
+You can find even more baby patterns, including another pair of booties, in this free eBook.